Tour-de-france-2022-eksamen/Tour-de-france-rest-api/README.md

 ## Contributors

-This a solo-project for my exam build and developed by:
+This is a solo-project for my exam build and developed by:

 * [@jeppe-t](https://github.com/jeppe-t) 👊🏻👨🏻‍💻